-Through the training we provide, our mission is to make air travel safer, defence forces mission ready and medical personnel better able to save lives.
+Through the training we provide, our mission is to make air travel safer, defence forces mission ready and healthcare safer.

 3.3 Our vision

 Our vision is to be the recognized global training partner of choice to enhance safety, efficiency and readiness.